Entre Marte y Júpiter

 Through mesmerizing soundscapes, Entre Marte y Júpiter immerses listeners in the impressive world of celestial phenomena and bodies, while exploring the hidden relationship between Uruguay and astronomy.
 Revealing a little-known perspective, the work invites us to discover the rich history of more than 130 years of research and teaching in this field, and highlights the crucial role women have played in shaping our understanding of the cosmos.

 Gladys Vergara, who died in 2016, left an indelible mark on amateur astronomy in Uruguay.
-As the founder of the Association of Amateur Astronomers of Uruguay, she was known for her unparalleled mathematical calculations of eclipses in the days before computers could do this job.
+As the founder of the Association of Amateur Astronomers of Uruguay, she was known for her unparalleled mathematical calculations of eclipses in the days before computers could do this work.

 Esmeralda Herminia Mallada Invernizzi, who co-founded the same association, has left an equally impressive legacy.
 As a professor of cosmography and mathematics, and a member of the International Astronomical Union, she has been instrumental in developing new insights and insights in this fascinating field.